Naples Churches - World Guide to Naples

 This magnificent Neapolitan Baroque church was constructed between 1584 and 1601 and stands proudly in the centre of the Piazza del Gesù Nuovo.
 The striking facade is reminiscent of Renaissance palaces and the church also features a large dome, which over the years has been rebuilt twice due to major earthquake damage.
 Points of notable interest include the highly detailed interior decoration, which was completed in the 18th century taking almost 50 years, many superb frescoes by leading Italian painters such as Francesco Solimena, a gallery of portraits and numerous beautiful statues and sculptures.

-Church open: Monday to Saturday - 06:30 to 12:45 and 16:15 to 19:30, Sunday - 06:30 to 13:30
+Open hours: Monday to Saturday - 06:30 to 12:45 and 16:15 to 19:30, Sunday - 06:30 to 13:30

-Naples Churches: I Girolamini - Via Duomo 142, Spaccanapoli, Naples, Italy
+Address: Via Duomo 142, Spaccanapoli, Naples, Italy

 Tel: +39 (0)81 449139